Former President Carter helps release rehabbed sea turtle

 MARATHON, Fla.
-(AP) — Former President Jimmy Carter; his wife, Rosalynn; and about 40 other family members have helped release a rehabilitated loggerhead sea turtle off the Florida Keys.
+(AP) — Former President Jimmy Carter, wife Rosalynn and about 40 other family members have helped release a rehabilitated loggerhead sea turtle off the Florida Keys.

-“Salty” was released after the Carters, their children, grandchildren and great-grandchildren toured The Turtle Hospital.
+“Salty” was released Friday after the Carters, their children, grandchildren and great-grandchildren toured the Turtle Hospital.
 The facility opened in 1986 and has treated and released more than 2,000 injured sea turtles.

-Salty had convalesced at the hospital since October after being discovered floating near Sombrero Lighthouse about six miles off the Keys.
+Salty had convalesced at the hospital since October after being discovered floating near Sombrero Lighthouse about 6 miles off the Keys.
 Salty had suffered an intestinal impaction and a lung infection.
 Hospital staff administered antibiotics, a specially formulated laxative to treat constipation, and a diet of squid and fish.

 The Carters’ visit to the hospital was part of their family vacation in the Keys.